CryptoCaddy/web-app/docs/README.md

 ## Authors

+* **Jon Waggoner**
 * **Nicholas Fields**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/CryptoCaddy/web-services/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](../LICENSE.md) file for details

 ## Acknowledgments